prashantk1220/LocationWeatherService/README.md

 **Next Steps**

 * The error handling can be improved for various cases, instead of just one error-code 404, currently.
+* Unit and Integration tests should be added for the functionality and the service.
 * The user-data along with location and weather can be stored and fetched from DB.
 * A better more-accurate weather-service provider can be chosen depending upon the need.
 * Instead of simple pip - requirements file, Poetry toml can be used to better manage the dependencies.